jeroenooms/opencpu-pages/_posts/2016-01-25-webp-release.md

 browseURL("pancake.png")
 {% endhighlight %}

-## Rendering plots to webp
+## Rendering graphics to webp

-The easiest way to write plots in webp format is by using an svg device and render them to webp with the rsvg package (example from [rsvg blog post](../svg-release)):
+The best way to write plots in webp format is using an svg device and then render to bitmap with the [rsvg package](../svg-release):

 {% highlight r %}
 # create an svg image